PX4/PX4-user_guide/en/sensor/airspeed.md

 All the above sensors are connected via the I2C bus/port.

-> **Note** Additionally, the [Avionics Anonymous Air Data Computer](../sensor/avanon_laser_interface.md) can be connected to the UAVCAN bus to enable true static pressure (via air temperature measurement and a barometer).
+> **Note** Additionally, the [Avionics Anonymous Air Data Computer](../sensor/avanon_laser_interface.md) can be connected to the UAVCAN bus to determine the true static pressure (via air temperature measurement and a barometer).

 ## Configuration